STANTHECHEESEMAN/t/readme.md

 If you notice that policy changes are not taking effect, visit `chrome://policy` and click "Reload Policies."
 If `chrome://policy` is blocked, enter VT-2 and run `restart ui`.

+[//]: # (CHANGE THIS LINK IF MERGING/FORKING)
 To use Pollen, enter the VT2 console by pressing `CTRL + ALT + F2`.
-You can login as `root` or `chronos` and then run the command: `curl -Ls https://mercuryworkshop.github.io/Pollen/Pollen.sh | bash` to execute the interactive Pollen script.
+You can login as `root` or `chronos` and then run the command: `curl -Ls https://raw.githubusercontent.com/blankuserrr/Pollen/refs/heads/main/Pollen.sh | bash` to execute the interactive Pollen script.

 The script will provide options to:
 1. Apply policies temporarily (reverts on reboot).